 Travelers with 3 days in Inverness can really cover some ground!
 Adding to our advice above for Days 1 and 2, set off on a full day hike on the Great Glen Way or embark on a train journey to Plockton.

-Many travelers wonder, When is the best time to go to Inverness and the Scottish Highlands?
+Many may wonder, When is the best time to go to Inverness and the Scottish Highlands?
+As the top Inverness activities and attractions are outdoors, it’s best to plan a trip to Inverness in the summertime.

 In the summer, days are long (really long!) and the weather is typically agreeable to being outside.
 That said, the summer temperatures in the Highlands rarely exceed 70 degrees Fahrenheit and passing rain showers are always possible.

-The shoulder seasons – spring and autumn – can be a good time to visit Inverness, but the weather is fairly unpredictable in the Highlands and can range from sunny and beautiful to blustery and rainy.
+The shoulder seasons – spring and autumn – can be a good time to visit Inverness.
+Of course, the weather is fairly unpredictable in the Highlands and can range from sunny and beautiful to blustery and rainy.

 A beautiful property boasting spacious rooms and excellent service, Ness Walk is a premier luxury hotel in Inverness.
 Rooms feature patios and breakfast is included.
-Check available rooms and rates for your stay!
+Check rates for your stay!

 Located on the river in the heart of town, Columba Hotel offers guests large, clean rooms with modern amenities and an onsite restaurant and bar.
-Check rates and availability for your stay!
+Check availability for your stay!

 Heathmount Hotel

 Stylish and clean, Heathmount Hotel is just a short walk from the humming city center – and guests rave about the hospitality.
-Check availability for your trip!
+Check availability!

 The Drumdale B&B in Inverness, Scotland warmly welcomes guests with comfortable rooms and an exceptional breakfast.
-Check rates for your stay!
+Check rates!

 Airport in Inverness, Scotland